How To Build An Effective Skincare Routine With AMVital Products

 Beginners should start with a simple 3-step routine: gentle cleanser, moisturizer, and sunscreen.
 Master these basics for 2-4 weeks before adding anything else.

-Once the basic routine is consistent, add ONE treatment product targeting your main concern—whether that's a brightening serum, acne treatment, or anti-aging product.
+Once the basic routine is consistent, add one treatment product targeting your main concern.
+This could be a brightening serum, acne treatment, or anti-aging product.

 How do I know if my skincare routine is working?

-Signs your routine is working include: skin feels balanced (not too dry or too oily), fewer breakouts, improved texture, and gradual improvement in your targeted concerns.
+Signs your routine is working include skin that feels balanced, fewer breakouts, improved texture, and gradual improvement in your targeted concerns.

-Take monthly photos in the same lighting to track progress objectively.
-Daily mirror checks don't reveal gradual improvement—comparison photos do.
+Take monthly photos in the same lighting to track progress.
+Daily mirror checks do not reveal gradual improvement, but comparison photos do.

-If skin becomes more irritated, reactive, or breaks out more than before, your routine may be too aggressive.
+If skin becomes more irritated or reactive, your routine may be too aggressive.
 Simplify and rebuild gradually.

 Research & References